SLUGIS/osm_visualization/README.md

 #### Get a background PNG File:

-In this case we need a satellite image.
+In this case we used a Mapbox Studio High Contrast image.
 We use Eric Fischer's project [tile-stitch](https://github.com/ericfischer/tile-stitch), clone to your machine and run.

 Then we check the size of the image: in my case it's:  "width":939, "height":748

 #### Create a project in Tilemill:

-Create a project in Tilemill called sluosm2014, we used a north & south: https://github.com/oeon/osm_visualization/tree/master/tilemill-project/sluosm2014n (north)
+Create a project in Tilemill called sluosm2014, we used a north & south: https://github.com/oeon/osm_visualization/tree/master/tilemill-project/sluosm2014n (e.g., North)

 #### Configuration in Projectmill

 We need to configure this file https://github.com/oeon/osm_visualization/blob/master/make-config.py, the exact lines are:

     project={
-            "source": "sluosm2014", #name of projet in Tilemill "destination": "slo"+ str(x),
+            "source": "sluosm2014n", #name of projet in Tilemill "destination": "slo"+ str(x),
             "format": "png",
             "minzoom": 1,